 Maximum 25 persons will be in the groups

 Not recommended for people with walking disabilities

-Take part in this exclusive Uffizi Gallery Guided Tour and get inside the gallery via the opulent Palazzo Vecchio - no queuing involved!
+Take part in this exclusive Guided tour of Uffizi Gallery Florence and get inside the gallery via the opulent Palazzo Vecchio - no queuing involved!
 Since the queues in front of Palazzo Vecchio are much less overwhelming, you will be able to get in quicker than into the Uffizi.
 Inside the palace, before you head on through the secret corridor to the museum, our guide will take you on a quick tour of its most important rooms.
 You can admire Apartments of Leo X with 16th-century frescoes; Salone Dei Cinquecento with a sculpture by Michelangelo; Terrace of Saturn with lovely views of the city; and the Chapel of the Grand Duchess Eleonora.

 After a quick guided tour of Palazzo Vecchio highlights, the tour will go on to cross a quaint overhead bridge connecting the palace and gallery.
 Hence, you will avoid the long queues in front of Uffizi.
 During the following hour and a half, our licensed guide will lead you on an informative Uffizi Gallery tour comprising all the highlights of its art collection including works by Michelangelo, Da Vinci, and Botticelli.

 The Uffizi Gallery is one of the most popular museums not only in Florence but also Italy as a whole.
 More than 1.5 million curious travelers pass through its halls each year.
 The eternally long queues outside the gallery are notorious to all Florentines.
 Even people with the skip-the-line Uffizi tickets often spend about a half an hour making their way through.